Questions or Answers

 Most of us have a story from a year ago when the virus we kept hearing about in the background of our busy lives made us stop and say, “Oh, okay.
 This is a big deal.”
 My moment came after having a lovely lunch with a friend on a Thursday.
 During that hour of not looking at my phone, my inbox had filled with event cancellation emails.
 My calendar had been literally cleared.

 Of course, we didn’t know then that the year would hold so much uncertainty, unrest, and unpredictability.
-As I think about Zora Neale Hurston’s quote and reflect on the year, I wonder if it asked or answered questions.
+As I think about Zora Neale Hurston’s quote and reflect on the year, I wonder - did it ask or answer?
 Or because of the sheer intensity of it, did it force us to do both?
 Did it accelerate the questioning and push us to find answers?
 Or at least look harder for them.

 For example, when our calendar cleared last spring, we asked ourselves “where is there a need or opportunity?”
 People are stuck working and schooling from home.
 So we decided to make “Flop Break” videos that we posted at 3pm every day to encourage people to take brain and body breaks.
 We did it for two weeks then switched to every Monday to keep it sustainable.

 Did they go viral?
 Nope.
 Our only regular viewer was my brother who watched for comic relief!
 The unintended opportunity for us turned out that for over a month we created regular content and got much better on camera.
 This comfort in the studio served us well as we began to accept virtual events and a few video projects from clients.